dougy147/mcbash/README.md

 For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commonly used), there are $16^6$ possibilities (≈16.7million).
 Collision probability on sparsely populated servers is low by definition.

-## Instructions for careless minds
+## Instructions for the careless mind

 Power is all relative, and this program's is pretty low; even quite harmless.
 However, I must release myself of any responsibility in the way you will use this program.
 Indeed, its use might be unappropriate in your country.